kwong2/GridOForms/README.md

 ## How to

-Open the Forms.sln file with Visual Studio, then click Run > Start without Debugging.
+Open the ``Forms/Forms/Forms.sln`` file with Visual Studio, then click Run > Start without Debugging.

 ### Note
 I was using Visual Studio Community for Mac for this project.
+Any advice and tips are greatly appreciated!